IPA113 Regional development in the European Union

 Oral presentation of the paper.

 Participation in the excursion is obligatory.
-If a student is unable to participate, he or she will have to do an additional written assignment instead - either alone, or as group work.
+If a student is unable to participate, he or she will have to write a second paper (2000-3000 words) instead.
+This will be a group work for groups of 2-3 students.

 Attendance in class is not obligatory, but for those students who are present less than 80 % of the time, there will be a multiple choice test to ensure that these students have followed the progress of the class.